lucy-gelderloos/data-structures-and-algorithms/java/datastructures/README.md

 #### LinkedList.java

 - Methods

-  - *kthFromEnd(int k)* returns the value of the node that is k nodes from the end of the list.
+  - *kthFromEnd(int k)* uses a while loop to add a `previous` property to each node, pointing at the previous node.
+When the last node is reached, starts a for loop that runs for `k` iterations while moving back through the list using the new `previous` property on each node.
+Returns the value that is `k` nodes from the end.
 Throws an exception if the provided k value is larger than the length of the list.
+Efficiency: O(n).
+  - To do: refactor to account for if nodes already have a previous property.

 #### Testing